 Lethargy further adds to your stress.
 When the mind is empty, it becomes a feeding ground for stress.
-We tend to overthink about things without having the will to do anything about it.
+We tend to overthink things without having the will to do anything about it.
 Just indulging in needless thinking and worry helps no one.
 In fact, it only adds to your stress and takes away your peace of mind.
 If you have a tendency to behave this way, then one of the best techniques to manage stress, in this case, would be to get physically active.

+So, how to handle stress at work?
 There are several things you can do.
 Go for a brisk walk, exercise, run, jog, or play a sport.
 Anything that keeps you physically active and busy.
 Anything that will take away the laziness and lethargy that consumes your body and mind.
 You can also indulge in creative hobbies like gardening, cooking, or playing a musical instrument.
 These are just a few common things, and you can choose to do anything that you like.
 Whatever helps you to get yourself out of your bed or couch and get going.

 3. Techniques to manage stress - Take a break